This article explains how to stop App versions of allowed websites from failing to connect when the website version works in a browser.

 As app domains and URLs often change, review your policies regularly.

-- Check for newly added built-in Categories, which we keep updated.
+- Check for newly added built-in Categories, which we keep up to date.

 - If you need to keep your Custom Category, update it with new domains and URLs as needed.